premchander-revature/interviewquestions/Interview Ques/Java Basics.md

 ---

-4. What could be the result, if the `main()` is not declared as static?
+4. What could be the result, if the `main()` is not declared as static?p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)